Intel Core i3-3120M 2.5GHz

 Gaming Performance Comparison

-In terms of overall gaming performance, the Intel Core i3-3120M 2.5GHz is significantly better than the Intel Pentium Dual Core 2020M 2.4GHz when it comes to running the latest games.
+In terms of overall gaming performance, the Intel Core i3-3120M 2.5GHz is massively better than the Intel Pentium Dual Core 2020M 2.4GHz when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 Both the Core i3-3120M 2.5GHz and the Pentium Dual Core 2020M 2.4GHz were released at the same time, so are likely to be quite similar.